 The UI Burn Treatment Center is one of 50 burn centers in the United States officially verified by the American Burn Association and the American College of Surgeons.
-The center includes a 16-bed critical and intermediate care inpatient unit plus related emergency, outpatient care and rehabilitation facilities.
+The center includes a 17-bed critical and intermediate care inpatient unit plus related emergency, outpatient care and rehabilitation facilities.
 It is a part of the Department of Surgery.

 The center's staff applies skill and compassion, aided by specialized monitoring and bathing equipment and a hydrotherapy facility.
-The Burn Treatment Center features a positive pressure isolation room and hydrotherapy facility for state-of-the-art wound care.
+The Burn Treatment Center features hydrotherapy facility for state-of-the-art wound care.

 The unit, along with Acute Care Surgery, also serve trauma patients, general surgery patients and patients requiring monitoring or intensive care observation, in addition to cardiovascular patients requiring blood clot therapy.

 Upon discharge, patients are scheduled for follow-up appointments at the outpatient clinic located in the UI Burn Treatment Center.
 These periodic visits allow our health care professionals to closely monitor each patient’s healing process.

 Many patients and families find it helpful to write down their questions or concerns to bring to the clinic visit.
 Outpatients should complete their daily bath and bandage change prior to the clinic visit unless otherwise instructed.
 Patients who anticipate a dressing change during a visit should take pain medication 30 minutes prior to their appointment.

 During the clinic visit, the physician examines the patient and makes recommendations concerning medication adjustment, bandage changes, physical activity level, and return to work or school.